plizkinzmey/remote-transmission-client-go/docs/architecture.md

 # Architecture

-This document describes the architectural design of the Transmission Client Go application.
+This document describes the architectural design of the Remote Transmission Desktop Client application.

 ## Overview

-Transmission Client Go follows the principles of Clean Architecture, with a clear separation of concerns between the different layers of the application.
+Remote Transmission Desktop Client follows the principles of Clean Architecture, with a clear separation of concerns between the different layers of the application.
 The architecture is designed to be maintainable, testable, and flexible.

 ## Architecture Layers